greorex/uman/README.md

   constructor() {
     super();

-    // it will catch log event
-    this.units.test.onlog = message => {
+    // to catch "log" event from test this.units.test.onlog = message => {
       this.render(message);
     };